 The Bottom Line

 Much of the future remains uncertain as coronavirus continues to ravage the world.
 Parents certainly have their hands full as they try to calm frayed nerves and adjust to a new world.
 Children are especially sensitive, so they too are being affected by the upset in their homes and a tense emotional climate.

 Now more than ever, children need reassurance and security, and bedtime is one of the best times to reinforce this stability.
-Meditation and mindfulness apps can help protect your child’s mental health by reinforcing their emotional well-being and establishing confidence and security on a regular basis.
-The routine of bedtime meditation or yoga can help quiet worry and fear, and prepare your child for sleep so they can get the rest they need.
+Meditation and mindfulness apps can help protect your child’s mental health by regularly reinforcing their emotional well-being and establishing confidence and security.
+The routine of bedtime meditation or yoga can help quiet worry and fear and prepare your child for sleep to get the rest they need.